knoriy/OUP_LanguageEngineerTest/README.md

 <div align="center">

-# OUP Language Engineer Test
+# 🛠️📚 OUP Language Engineer Test 📚🛠️

 [![OUP LE Test](https://github.com/knoriy/OUP_LanguageEngineerTest/actions/workflows/ci-testing.yml/badge.svg)](https://github.com/knoriy/OUP_LanguageEngineerTest/actions/workflows/ci-testing.yml)

 </div>

 This project is a set of tools for parsing and analysing linguistic data from a corpus.
-Pydantic models are used to ensure ensures strong type checking and validation, essential for maintaining data integrity in natural language processing tasks.
+Pydantic models are used to ensure strong type checking and validation, essential for maintaining data integrity in natural language processing tasks.

-## Setup
+## 🚀 Setup

-To set up the project environment:
+To set up the project environment, clone this repository and navigate into it:

 ```bash
 git clone https://github.com/knoriy/OUP_LanguageEngineerTest.git